This State Gets Some of the Country’s Most Amazing Bluebonnet and Wildflower Displays—Here’s How to See Them

 Prickly Pear Cactuses

-Range: Statewide, but most abundant in the coastal south
+Location: Statewide, but most abundant in the coastal south

-Season: Year round, but most commonly found after rain
+Season: Year-round, but most commonly found after rain

 Prickly pears are known for their intimidating spike- and needle-covered paddles, but they should perhaps be better known for their impressively large blossoms, which can appear in hues of deep scarlet to sunshine yellow.
 After the flowers have run their course, prickly pear cactuses bear fruit, prickly pears (sometimes also called tuna), which are sweet and edible and often made into a jelly.